Solving Quadratic Systems with Full-Rank Matrices Using Sparse or Generative Priors: Conclusion

 \section{Conclusion}

 In this paper, we address the problem of solving a high-dimensional quadratic system $y_i=\vx^\top\mA_i\vx$ with i.i.d.
 Gaussian matrices $\mA_i$.
 Our work revolves around two distinct priors on $\bm{x}$ --- a sparse prior and a generative prior.
 To solve a sparse quadratic system where the signal is $k$-sparse, we propose the thresholded Wirtinger flow (TWF) comprising the two steps of spectral initialization and thresholded gradient descent.
 TWF requires $m= O(k^2\log n)$ measurements for accurate recovery, where the sub-optimal quadratic dependence on $k$ is incurred in the spectral initialization step.
 On the other hand, to solve a generative quadratic system, where $\bm{x}$ lies in the range of a generative model with $k$-dimensional input, we propose the projected gradient descent (PGD) method.
 PGD leverages a projected power method for initialization and projected gradient descent for subsequent refinement.
 Compared to the sparse case, despite that the projection step involved in PGD might not be entirely practical, it only requires a near optimal $m=O(k\log \frac{Lrn}{\delta^2})$ to find a solution $\bm{x}_T$ satisfying $\|\bm{x}_T-\bm{x}\|_2=O(\delta)$.
 For future research, a notable avenue involves exploring whether the sub-optimal $m=O(k^2\log n)$ in the initialization step of the sparse case can be improved by practical algorithms.
 Note that this gap is widely known to exist in the literature of sparse phase retrieval, and closing it remains an open question.
+Moreover, a promising direction is to extend the current theory to the noisy setting where we observe $y_i = \bm{x}^\top \bm{A}_i\bm{x} + \zeta_i$.
+If the signal norm is known, our experimental results in Figure \ref{fig:noise_twf} suggest that TWF (with $\phi = \|\bm{x}\|_2$) achieves stable reconstruction with error decay rate $O(\frac{1}{\sqrt{m}})$.
+It is of interest to theoretically justify this error rate and explore its optimality.

+\textbf{Acknowledgement:} {The authors would like to thank Dr. Shuai Huang for his insightful discussion and contribution in the literature review and experiments.}

 \begin{appendix}